The Manson Family Murders

-Enron Enron executives lied about corporate profits for years, eventually selling their stock before the bubble burst thanks to insider information in 2001.
+Enron executives lied about corporate profits for years, eventually selling their stock before the bubble burst thanks to insider information in 2001.
 While Kenneth Lay and Jeffrey Skilling didn’t kill anyone, they did ruin a lot of lives.

 Lyle and Erik Menendez murdered their wealthy parents in 1989, later claiming they did so as a result of years of abuse.

-Patty Hearst Patty Hearst, the granddaughter of publishing magnate William Randolph Hearst, was kidnapped by a leftist group in the 1974 and was eventually brainwashed into committing bank robberies on their behalf.
+Patty Hearst, the granddaughter of publishing magnate William Randolph Hearst, was kidnapped by a leftist group in the 1974 and was eventually brainwashed into committing bank robberies on their behalf.

 Timothy McVeigh and Terry Nichols detonated a bomb outside the Oklahoma City Federal Building in 1995, killing 168 people and injuring almost 700 others.

 Jodi Arias was tried in 2013 for murdering her boyfriend, Travis Alexander.
 The trial received widespread media attention due to the graphic sexual nature of the crimes.

 Amanda Knox was an American living in Italy who was tried for murdering her roommate with the help of her boyfriend in 2007.

 Nicola Sacco and Bartolomeo Vanzetti were Italian immigrants convicted of robbery and murder in 1921, despite a wealth of evidence showing the pair to be innocent.

 Julius and Ethel Rosenberg were tried in 1950 for passing atomic secrets to the Soviet Union.